contiki-os/contiki/platform/jn516x/README.md

 ### Enabling specific hardware features

-The JN516X Contiki platform supports sleep mode (with RAM retention and keeping external oscillator on).
+The JN516X Contiki platform supports sleep mode (with RAM retention and keeping the external oscillator on).
 To enable sleeping, configure `JN516X_SLEEP_CONF_ENABLED=1`.

-Sleeping will only happen if there at least 50 ms until the next rtimer or rtimer.
+Sleeping will only happen if there at least 50 ms until the next rtimer or etimer.
 Also, the system will wake up ~10 ms before the next timer should fire in order to reininitialize all hardware peripherals.

 The JN516X Contiki platform also supports rtimers at two different speeds: 16 MHz and 32 kHz.
 By default, the high-speed timer is used.
-The two timers have similar expected accuracy (drift ppm), but 16 MHz has higher precision.
+The two timers have similar expected accuracy (drift ppm), but the 16 MHz one has higher precision.
 However, the low-speed timers are also kept running during sleeping.

-To enable low-speed timers, set `RTIMER_USE_32KHZ=1`.
+To enable the low-frequency timer option, set `RTIMER_USE_32KHZ=1`.
 An external crystal oscillator is required to achieve reasonable accuracy in this case.
-Tthis oscilator is present on most platforms and is enabled depending on whether 32kHz timers or sleeping are enabled.
+This oscilator is present on most platforms, and is enabled automatically if either 32kHz timers or sleeping are enabled.

 ### Node IEEE/RIME/IPv6 Addresses